yuvalmGS/gigaspaces-wiki-jekyll/xap97/data-partitioning.markdown

 {% highlight java %}
 Total amount of objects:1000
 Total amount of partitions:10
-Partition 0 have 107 objects
+Partition 0 has 107 objects
-Partition 1 have 104 objects
+Partition 1 has 104 objects
-Partition 2 have 104 objects
+Partition 2 has 104 objects
-Partition 3 have 99 objects
+Partition 3 has 99 objects
-Partition 4 have 104 objects
+Partition 4 has 104 objects
-Partition 5 have 92 objects
+Partition 5 has 92 objects
-Partition 6 have 103 objects
+Partition 6 has 103 objects
-Partition 7 have 103 objects
+Partition 7 has 103 objects
-Partition 8 have 90 objects
+Partition 8 has 90 objects
-Partition 9 have 94 objects
+Partition 9 has 94 objects

 Routing field values:
 487,935,676,124,....